Alina Kozich: 2005-08

 Kozich did not make any individual finals at the 2005 World Championships in Melbourne or the 2006 European Championships in Greece, but she won a silver medal on floor at the 2005 Glasgow Grand Prix and helped the Ukrainian team to a fifth-place finish at the 2006 European Championships.
 In late 2006, she began to regain the form that won her the 2004 European title, placing 13th in the all-around final at the 2006 World Championships in Aarhus, Denmark.
 She also helped the Ukrainian team finish fifth in the team final.

 Kozich won several medals at World Cup events in 2007 and solidified her comeback with bronze medals in the all-around and on floor at the European Championships in Amsterdam, with Vanessa Ferrari of Italy taking both titles.

 She made her second Olympic team in 2008 and competed on all four events in qualifications, trying to make the all-around final.
 However, after two falls on uneven bars and floor, she finished 45th and did not advance to any finals.

 After the 2008 Olympics, Kozich started competing for Uzbekistan but continued to train at her gym in Ukraine, with a different coach.

 Retirement

 At the end of 2009, Kozich announced that she had retired as a gymnast.

+Coaching career

-She became the official choreographer of the Japanese women's gymnastics team and was present as a coach at the 2010 World Championships in Rotterdam.
+Kozich became the official choreographer of the Japanese women's gymnastics team and was present as a coach at the 2010 World Championships in Rotterdam.
+She later worked with the Hungarian national team before moving to Belarus in 2017 to work with the Belarus women's national artistic gymnastics team.